 I love the location.
 I feel that teachers really care about the students.
 I Iike the free before and atfercare program.
 I think free tutorial service is wonderful and very hepful.

 King Middle School is a public middle school in Atlanta.
-The principal of King Middle School is Peter McKnight, whose e-mail is firstname.lastname@example.org.
-554 students attend King Middle School and are mostly Black, non-Hispanic; Hispanic; and Multiracial.
-1% of the King Middle School students are "limited in English proficiency."
-87% of the 554 students here are classified as "economically disadvantaged", and 94% are paying reduced lunch prices.
+The principal of King Middle School is Peter McKnight, whose e-mail is email@example.com.
+554 students go to King Middle School and identify as Black, non-Hispanic; Hispanic; and Multiracial.
+1% of the King Middle School students have "limited English proficiency."
+87% of the 554 students here are classified as "economically disadvantaged", and 94% get reduced lunch prices.
 The student to teacher ratio at King Middle School is 12:1.
 Atlanta Charter Middle School is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 |Native American or Native Alaskan||0%||0.06%|

 |Students eligible for free or reduced-price lunch program||94%||76%|

 King is in a very transitional period.
 I believe with the leadership of Mrs. Battle and MORE PARENTAL INVOLVEMENT it will become the school that it was always meant to be.
 Many of the teachers are Challenge certified and really focus on teaching to the childs needs.
 I believe that a school is a reflection of its community so what does this say of the Grant Park and Summerhill communities.
 Both which I grew up in and attended King myself.
 They used to be communities where neighbors businesses and schools supported one another and sadly now it seems every man for himself.... and we wonder why the world is in such turmoil.
 My son is an honor student band and chorus participant and is involved in several academic and enrichment programs at the school.
 King is a great school that deserves a chance.